Probing supermassive black hole scalarization with Pulsar Timing Arrays: BH scalarization

-Hence, due to the presence of two different powers of the GB invariant in Eq.~\eqref{Aaron_model}, this model allows for BH scalarization in a finite window of BH masses. \\ This practically demonstrates that higher-order terms in EsGB can, in principle, protect BHs from scalarization at small scales, where the standard exponential model described in Ref.~\cite{Doneva:2017bvd} is affected by hyperbolicity loss, while allowing for this phenomenon to occurr at larger scales.
-For this reason, the constraints on scalar charges provided by LIGO-Virgo do not necessarily imply that scalarization should be excluded for SMBHs. \\ In the following, we will be agnostic about the specific model, and just assume that the scalar field is coupled to some positive powers of the GB invariant.
-We will also assume that scalarization happens in a finite window of BH masses, centered at supermassive scales ($\sim 10^9\,M_{\odot}$), in light of the discussion above.\\ Additionally, we assume that neutron stars are not scalarized.
+Additionally, we assume that neutron stars are not scalarized.
 As discussed in Ref.~\cite{Eichhorn:2023iab}, this is likely to be the case if the dimensionful couplings in the theory lie at supermassive scales.
 We point out that, in principle, having scalarized pulsars could result in modifications of their orbits in binary systems.
 However, such effect should be accounted for within the pulsar timing model used in the PTA pipeline.
-A detailed treatment of this aspect for the theory under examination is beyond the scope of the present work and is left for future study.\\ We finally note, that in an EFT perspective, one should also consider couplings between the scalar field and other curvature terms, like the Ricci scalar $R$.
+A detailed treatment of this aspect for the theory under examination is beyond the scope of the present work and is left for future study.

+We finally note, that in an EFT perspective, one should also consider couplings between the scalar field and other curvature terms, like the Ricci scalar $R$.
 In particular, the inclusion of a coupling in the form $H(\varphi)R$ in the standard EsGB theory, has a non-trivial impact on scalarization, and allows to partially tame the loss of hyperbolicity in some regimes~\cite{Antoniou:2021zoy,thaalba2024dynamicssphericallysymmetricblack,PhysRevD.109.L041503,PhysRevD.111.024053,Antoniou_2022}.
 We will, however, not consider this kind of term in the present discussion, leaving it for future investigation.